cintianagy/ASD_ET_ASRT_eye_tracking/data_analysis/README.md

 --> subject_6__log.txt
 ```

-The structure of the data files are managed by the experiment script, so that should be compatible
+The internal structure of the data files are managed by the experiment script, so that should be
-with the analyzer script.
+compatible with the analyzer script.

 # Steps of data analysis

 ## 1. Computing reaction times and anticipatory data from raw eye-tracking data.
-<u>Input</u>: Raw eye-tracking data files in the raw data folder passed as a command line argument.
+<b>Input</b>: Raw eye-tracking data files in the raw data folder passed as a command line argument.

 These data files contain the eye-tracking samples.
-Every line consist of one sample of recorded eye
+Every line means one sample of recorded eye
 position and all the properties of the current trial, where that data was recorded (e.g. trial type,
 stimulus, trial number, etc).

 For more detailed description of the raw data fields check the related code book:
 [code_book_raw_data.txt](code_book_raw_data.txt)

-<u>Output</u>: Trial level data files under `data\trial_data` folder.
+<b>Output</b>: Trial level data files under `data\trial_data` folder.

 The output of this step contains one row for all trials.
 All the trial related properties are
 copied from the raw data to this aggregated data.
 Furthermore two additional fields are
-calculated during this step: the reaction time and the `last AOI before stimulus`.
-The reaction
+calculated during this step:
-time indicates the time elapsed between the stimulus was first displayed and the participant
+- `RT (ms)`: The time elapsed between the stimulus was first displayed and the participant
     fixated on the stimulus.
-The `last AOI before stimulus` field contains the identifier of the last
+- `last_AOI_before_stimulus`: The identifier of the last AOI, where the participant looked
-AOI, where the participant looked before the stimulus appeared on the screen.
+    before the stimulus appeared on the screen.

-Note: This step will drop all data line, where the `block` field has a `0` value, because that
+Note: This step will drop all data line, where the `block` field has a `0` value, because these
-block is a calibration validation block which is not used for data analyses.
+blocks are calibration validation blocks which are not used for the final data analyses.

 ## 2. Extend trial level data with some additional fields.
-<u>Input</u>: Trial level data folder: `data\trial_data`.
+<b>Input</b>: Trial level data folder: `data\trial_data`.

 During this step we will work with the aggregated data which now contains one row for all trials.

-<u>Output</u>: Extended trial level data files under `data\trial_data_extended` folder.
+<b>Output</b>: Extended trial level data files under `data\trial_data_extended` folder.

 There are five additional fields computed by this step:
 - `repetition`: The current trial has the same stimulus as the previous trial.
-- `trill`: The trial before the previous trial is the same as the current trial (e.g. 1-3-1, 2-3-2).
+- `trill`: The trial before the previous trial has the same stimulus as the current trial (e.g. 1-3-1, 2-3-2).
-- `high_low_learning`: The current trial is a part of a low probability or a high probability
+- `high_low_learning`: The current trial is part of a low probability or a high probability
                        triplet (based on the learning sequence).
 - `has_anticipation`: The last recorded AOI before the stimulus was displayed, differs from the
                       stimulus of the previous trial.
-- `has_learnt_anticipation`: The anticipation followed the structure of the learning sequence.
+- `has_learnt_anticipation`: The anticipation follows the structure of the learning sequence.

 For more detailed description of the computed fields check the related code book:
 [code_book_computed_data](code_book_computed_data.txt)

 ## 3. Compute statistical learning related reaction time data.

-<u>Input</u>: Extended trial level data folder: `data\trial_data_extended`.
+<b>Input</b>: Extended trial level data folder: `data\trial_data_extended`.

-<u>Output</u>: Aggregated reaction time data files under `data\statistical_learning` folder.
+<b>Output</b>: Aggregated reaction time data files under `data\statistical_learning` folder.

-The aggregation is done based on the triplet type (high vs low (based on the learning sequence))
+The aggregation is done based on the triplet type (high vs low) and the epoch (1..8), since these
-and the epoch (1..8), since these properties can be used later for the actual data analysis.
+properties can be used later for the actual data analysis.
+The reaction time difference between the
-The reaction time difference between the high and low probability triplets might indicate
+high and low probability triplets might indicate statistical learning.
-statistical learning.

 The aggregation means a median calculation here.
 We also exclude some of the trials before computing
 the median of the related reaction times: